Grimo0/gmtkJam20/README.md

 Builds are done with **Hashlink** (https://hashlink.haxe.org), a virtual machine, working on all platforms.
 And using **Heaps** (https://heaps.io), a 2D/3D Haxe library (*ie.* an Haxelib).
 All of those tools are free and open-source.

+# Game control

+- LEFT/RIGHT or A/D or Q/D to turn
+- UP/DOWN or W/S or Z/S to accelerate/move back
+- R or SELECT to restart the level
+- B or escape twice to leave the game for the main menu or to leave the game from it

 # Installation & usage

 - First you can follow points 1 to 5 of this tutorial from *Sébastien Bénard* : https://deepnight.net/tutorial/a-quick-guide-to-installing-haxe/